adi-ben-yehuda/KNN-with-server-clients/README.md

 * [Contact](#Contact)

 ## General Information
-The server will receive as arguments a port (the server will listen on this port number).
+The server will receive as argument a port (the server will listen on this port number).
 If the server receives an invalid port (such as a port not between 1024 and 65535), the server will print "Invalid Arguments" to the terminal and close the server.
 The client will receive as arguments, an IP (of the server) and a port (the same port that the server listens to).
 The server and client need to be listening on the same port to connect to each other.
-If the client receives an invalid ip, the client will be closed.
+If the client receives an invalid IP, the client will be closed.
 If the port is invalid (such as a port not between 1024 and 65535), the client will print "Invalid Arguments" to the terminal and close the client.

+The server sends a menu to the client.
+The client prints it to the console.
+The options in the menu are:
-option 1: upload files -The user will be given the option to type a path to a local csv file on his computer, and after pressing enter the client will send the contents of the file to the server.
+# Option 1: upload files -
+The user will be given the option to type a path to a local csv file on his computer, and after pressing enter the client will send the contents of the file to the server.
 At the end of sending, the server will send back to the client a message "upload complete."
 If the path is invalid, "input invalid" will be printed.
 This process will be repeated twice, when the first time you receive a file for training the classifier and the second time a file for his exam.
 Accordingly, for the first time will appear:
 Please upload your local train CSV file.